scastrec/AndroidCourses/README.md

 Let's automated that.
 * TimerTask

 ## Workshop 3
+What about some design?
+Let's play with Material Design
+* MaterialDesign
+* Android Support Libs
+* UI
+* RecyclerView - Cards -

+## Workshop 4
 Yeah, my tchat app works great on my smartphone.
 Oh, wait!!
 Android is not only about smartphone.
 What if i want to optimize for tablette?
 * Fragments